Interpretive Programs for Students

 Day in the Life of the Station: Grade 4

 This program includes curriculum components for English Language Arts and Social Studies in recognition and respect for individuals and their collective identities as well as the challenges and opportunities that immigration presents to newcomers.
-This program requires a list of first names and sex of each child for costume purposes emailed to the Station Coordinator one week prior to the program date.
-This program is held at the Camrose Heritage Station and Park Site, Camrose, Alberta.
+This program requires a list of first names and costume preferences of each child emailed to the Administrative Coordinator one week prior to the program date.
+This program is held at the Camrose Heritage Station and Park site, Camrose, Alberta.
 Students and volunteers will be divided into groups and upon arrival and students will dress in period clothing.
 Students will be met by role-playing adults who have taken on cultural roles.
 Adults and students will work as a team to prepare a pioneer lunch.
 Following lunch preparation, the ‘new train recruits’ will have an opportunity to work in discovery and problem solving tasks while taking on the roles of the Maintenance Crew, Agent/Operator, Freight Agent, Engineer, Firemen and Conductor.
 After lunch and a time to revisit pioneer games the students regroup inside for shared learning and cultural experience time.
 Using artifacts from their discovery tasks, each group gives a description of what they have learned.
 The life of earlier days is compared to today.
-Ancestors and their traditions are identified in pre-tasks and explored with story, song and dance.
-Students watch a safety video followed by final journalling time.
-Cost is $12.00 per child includes lunch at the Station, chocolate milk at recess and other necessary supplies.
-Lunch is supplied for teachers and classroom volunteers.

-The Land and Its History: Grade 4 and 5 – This program will be held ONLY on June 10, 2020.
+The Land and Its History: Grade 4 and 5 – This program will be held once yearly in June.

 This unique program takes place on site at the Meeting Creek Station and Elevator Park in Meeting Creek, Alberta.
 The science-based curriculum covers environment.
 Students use discovery kits for unique hands-on experiences outdoors on the Park Linear Trail.
 Students become aware of the need for conservation of water and land.
 Through use of discovery experiences the program addresses the historical Social Studies component while exploring the 1913 restored station and elevator.
 Students compare today’s life to how the people of the railway and the pioneers lived.
 We request at least two volunteers from the school plus your usual staff (teacher, assistant).
 Students and volunteers bring lunch and their own snack.
-Cost is $4.00 per child for full day program.
-Time: 9:30 – 3:00 pm dependent on bus time.
-This program will be held only on June 10, 2020, and is limited to four school classes.
+Time: 9:30 – 2:30 pm dependent on bus time.
+This program will be held yearly in June, and is limited to four school classes.

 Location and Booking Information